 5. Tuanku Imam Bonjol (1772 – 1864)

-Tuanku Imam Bonjol was one of the most renowned figures during the colonization period in Minangkabau, Sumatra.
-Born in 1772 in Bonjol, West Sumatra, he was the leading figure for the Padri, which was the group of people fighting for the rights for the Muslims in Minangkabau.
-What started as a fight for the religious influence soon developed into a battle against colonization by the Dutch in the Battle of Padri, with Tuanku Imam Bonjol refusing to give in even after losing the war.
+Tuanku Imam Bonjol was one of the most renowned figures during the colonisation period in Minangkabau, Sumatra.
+Born in 1772 in Bonjol, West Sumatra, he was the leading figure for the Padri, which was the group of people fighting for the rights of the Muslims in Minangkabau.
+What started as a fight for the religious influence soon developed into a battle against colonisation by the Dutch in the Battle of Padri, with Tuanku Imam Bonjol refusing to give in even after losing the war.
 Tuanku Imam Bonjol died in 1864 after being exiled to Minahasa by the Dutch.

 Sisimangaraja XII (Sisimangaraja the Twelfth) was born in 1849, Tapanuli.
 He conducted a discussion with fellow kings within the area to be wary of the Netherlands, and soon, tensions started to rise between him and the Dutch.
-Hence, battles upon battles were waged, and despite him losing the battles, Sisimangaraja XII kept on fighting by utilizing guerilla tactics until the time when he managed to exhaust the opposing armies.
-Regrettably, he fell in the hands of war after refusing to accept the Dutch’s offer to surrender and be part of the opposition in 1907.
+Hence, battles upon battles were waged, and despite him losing the battles, Sisimangaraja XII kept on fighting by utilising guerilla tactics until the time when he managed to exhaust the opposing armies.
+He fell in the hands of war after refusing to accept the Dutch’s offer to surrender in 1907.